sscardapane/reprodl2021/README.md

 &nbsp;

-9. On a new terminal (that point at the same folder of the previous one and with the right conda environment activated) we can test our data sample.
+9. On a new terminal (that points at the same folder of the previous one and with the right conda environment activated) we can test our data sample.

 ```bash
 curl -X POST http://127.0.0.1:8080/predictions/audionet -T ./serve/test_data/1-14262-A-37.wav